varshitha-acog/reForge/docs/source/getting_started.rst

 Installation
 ------------

-The "installation" of reForge consists of including the reforge project directory in your Python path and making sure that you have all the needed dependencies.
+The "installation" of reForge consists of including the reForge project directory in your Python path and ensuring that you have all the necessary dependencies.
-All of the packages that reforge depends on can be installed with conda and/or pip.
+All the packages that reForge depends on, except for GROMACS, can be installed with conda and/or pip.

 .. warning::

-    For users of SOL and PHX clusters!!!
+    For users of SOL and PHX clusters:
     For more detailed instructions, scroll down the page.

 1. **Clone the repository:**